strategisthub/node-screening-test/README.md

 ## Hotels Search End Point:
-Create a BackEnd server using NodeJS/ExpressJS for creating Restful APIs for hotels.
+Create a BackEnd server using NodeJS/ExpressJS and MongoDB for creating Restful APIs for hotels.

 ### APIs to create for hotels: